-Health Education England

 Doctors in Difficulty

 Support for GP trainees in Yorkshire & the Humber

 Identifying Trainees

 Trainees in need of extra support are identified in many different ways.
-Many of out schemes use the Y&H RAG tool which uses selection centre scores to identify struggling trainees.
 Typically, a clinical supervisor, commonly in General Practice, will identify difficulties.
 Sometimes there are concerns around sickness/ ill-health.
 At other times it is exam failure or the ARCP process that identifies problems.
 However it happens, the subsequent process should be consistent.